octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/4_RequiredMaterials/2_ContentTemplate/index.md

 ---
 layout:         page
-title:          "Cube U Content Template"
+title:          "Squirrel U Content Template"
 breadcrumb:     "Content Template"
-author:         Mosser
+author:         Zippy
 status:
 category:
 contenttype:
 tags:           Page, Template, Content
 ---

-Copy the template below to your clipboard any time you want to create a new page in Cube U.  It will serve as a guide to completing your new page.
+Copy the template below to your clipboard any time you want to create a new page in Squirrel U.  It will serve as a guide to completing your new page.

     ---
     layout:         page
-    title:          "Cube U Content Template"
+    title:          "Squirrel U Content Template"
     breadcrumb:     "Content Template"
     author:         Mosser
     status: